kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 {{< feature-state feature_gate_name="WindowsCPUAndMemoryAffinity" >}}

-CPU Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature flag and requires support in the container runtime.
+CPU Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature gate and it requires support in the container runtime.
 Once the feature gate is enabled, follow the steps below to configure the [CPU manager policy](#configuration).

 ### Configuration